C/2018 C2 (Lemmon)

 C/2018 C2 (Lemmon) is a hyperbolic comet (previously classified as A/2018 C2, a hyperbolic asteroid).
 It was first observed on 5 February 2018 by the Mount Lemmon Survey conducted at the Mount Lemmon Observatory near Tucson, Arizona.
 The discovery was announced on 4 March 2018 along with another hyperbolic object, A/2017 U7.
-Based on the absolute magnitude of 15.1, it may measure several kilometers in diameter.
 On 22 March 2018 it was determined to be a hyperbolic comet.

 Orbit

 Heliocentric eccentricity from 2000–2035 which is strongly influenced by Jupiter's 12 year orbital period.